 (New post category)

-Repeat the above process to continue adding new categories …
+Repeat the above process to keep creating new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ dropdown menu …
+To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ drop-down menu …

-You can also add new categories when creating or editing posts …
+You can also add a new category while creating or editing posts …

 (Post Categories module – Add New Category)